-The person(s) overall responsible for conducting the event.
+"Event organizer" means the person(s) overall responsible for conducting the event.

-MICA: The Minto Island Conservation Area, a 307-acre natural area that is generally located at the northern end of Minto-Island Brown Park, beginning at the southern landing of the Peter Courtney Minto Island Bridge and extending to the remaining two-thirds of the park south of the MICA (see map).
+"MICA" means the Minto Island Conservation Area, a 307-acre natural area that is generally located at the northern end of Minto-Island Brown Park, beginning at the southern landing of the Peter Courtney Minto Island Bridge and extending to the remaining two-thirds of the park south of the MICA (see map Page 4).

-Paved trail: The hard-surfaced multi-use path located inside the MICA that runs approximately 0.8 miles (1.3 km) between the southern landing of the Peter Courtney Minto Island Bridge and the remaining trail system of Minto-Brown Island Park (see map).
+"Paved trail" means the hard-surfaced multi-use path located inside the MICA that runs approximately 0.8 miles (1.3 km) between the southern landing of the Peter Courtney Minto Island Bridge and the remaining trail system of Minto-Brown Island Park (see map).

-Week: Normally means Monday to Sunday.
+"Week" normally means Monday to Sunday.